Barraba, New South Wales: History

 During the 1850s, gold rushes in the region helped the growth of the township.
 On 1 April 1856, the first Barraba Post Office opened, with a brick post office built in 1882.
 A school followed, opening in 1861, in rented premises.
 In September 1876, there was an auction of the crown lands in Barraba.
 In the same year, the first St Laurence's church building was built, as well as the first bank.
 In 1878, the Commercial Hotel was built, and three years later, the Barraba Court House was built.
 On 20 March 1885, Barraba was proclaimed a town.

-During the 1890s, many more key buildings of the township were built, including the hospital (1891) and the Weslyan Church (1898).
+During the 1890s, many more key buildings of the township were built, including the hospital (1891) and the Wesleyan Church (1898).
 In 1893, the population in Barraba reached 500; this increased to 1,164 in 1921.

 A local newspaper, the Barraba Gazette was first published in 1900, but closed 8 April 2020 and was replaced by a section dedicated to Barraba news in the Manilla Express newspaper.
 The last section of the Barraba railway line from Manilla to Barraba opened on 21 September 1908 without a ceremony.
 The last train to Barraba ran on 21 September 1983, with the majority of the line closing on 25 November 1987.
 During 1933, Connors Creek dam was constructed as a water supply for the town.